jplorg/jpl/docs/getting-started.md

 ) | .()
 ```

-It is also possible to provide a function's input as it's first argument.
+It is also possible to provide a function's input as its first argument.
 This is done by using a bound function call `fn->(input, arg1, ...)`.

 ```jpl